jeghers/playgen/README.md

 and be set to true.  `downloadsPath` must also be provided, it can be either an absolute or relative path (relative to the "playgen" home directory).
 `IMPORTANT`: be sure the directory given by `downloadsPath` has write permission settings such that playgen can create symbolic links there.
+In Windows, this typically means you might need to give your current user symbolic link permissions in your Local Security Policies.

 To set the expiration time, you can specify a combination of minutes, hours and days.
 They will be added together cumulatively to determine the total